Russian-Doom/russian-doom/COMPILING.md

 `COMPILE_DOOM`, `COMPILE_HERETIC`, `COMPILE_HEXEN`, `COMPILE_STRIFE`, `COMPILE_SETUP`
 to `ON` or `OFF`.

+If you want Release build with debug symbols, set cmake options`RELEASE_STRIP` to `OFF`.

 To build the project use the following command:
 ```
 cmake --build build